VietLongTran/liamhz.github.io/md-journal/norwegian-wood.md

 The stories of all the different relationships in Norwegian Wood has let me see possible futures for myself: the different types of relationships I could have or people I could become.

-Characters who are possible futures include:
+Characters from the novel who are possible futures for me include:

 - Taking care of people who I love but have no future
 - Sticking with people who I love despite their flaws